Current Hour

 The Digital Multilogue on Fashion Education wants to create connections and actions within and across different fashion learning cultures and contexts.
 It was founded in 2019 as a participatory and outcome-oriented space and a series of conferences focused on the learning and teaching of fashion.
 It aims to explore and illustrate the diversity and complexity of the field and the practices of fashion education, and to foster a greater understanding of its pasts, presents and futures – methods, values and didactic, pedagogic and epistemological questions – creating a global exchange to inspire mutual learning, collaborative research and shared action.

-When was the Multilogue 2024 taking place?
+When is the Multilogue 2025 taking place?

-What was it about and why?
+What is it about and why?

 Who could participate?